Kelso and Jedburgh railway branch lines: Main line railways

 The Edinburgh and Glasgow Railway opened its main line in 1842, showing that a general railway could be successful, where in the past practically all railways had been involved with bringing coal or another mineral from its source.
 At the same time as the E&GR was being built, the English network seemed to be taking shape, and it was considered urgently necessary to determine the route that a line from central Scotland to England might take.
 For some time it was assumed that only a single railway route could be commercially viable, and great consideration was given to the route it might take.
 This was particularly significant because of the barrier of the Southern Uplands and the Cheviot Hills, both considered passable only with great difficulty.

 A route put forward by G Remington was proposed to run from Edinburgh through Lauder, Kelso, Wooler and Morpeth to Newcastle; the line was to use the Edinburgh and Dalkeith Railway, a horse-drawn line using stone block sleepers, for access to Edinburgh.
 A Government commission, the so-called Smith-Barlow Commission, examined this and numerous other routes, but Remington had not prepared estimates of cost for his line; it was said to require works of a most formidable character, and would cost so much that it could not conceivably pay.
 His scheme fell by the wayside.

 In fact the first main line between central Scotland and England was the North British Railway route, running from Edinburgh through Dunbar to Berwick, where it met the Newcastle and Berwick Railway.
 At first the line was not carried over the River Tweed and through passengers had to walk, or be conveyed by coach, across the road bridge.

-While the North British Railway was building its main line, the Newcastle and Berwick Railway, authorised by Act of 13 July 1845, with capital of £1,400,000, was building its line.
+While the North British Railway was building its main line, the Newcastle and Berwick Railway, authorised by the Newcastle and Berwick Railway Act 1845 (8 & 9 Vict. c. clxiii) of 13 July 1845, with capital of £1,400,000, was building its line.
 Its prime objective was to further the chain of railways that was to form the East Coast route from London to Scotland; its main line was to be 65 miles in length, but there were to be several branches, for which powers were obtained in 1846, including a branch from Tweedmouth to Kelso.
 The Newcastle and Berwick Railway merged with the York and Newcastle Railway, becoming the York, Newcastle and Berwick Railway on 9 August 1847.

 The Newcastle and Berwick Railway completed its line between Tweedmouth and Newcastle on 1 July 1847.

 Tweedmouth to Sprouston

-Construction of the branch from Tweeedmouth to Sprouston followed, and it opened as a double track on 27 July 1849.
+Construction of the branch from Tweedmouth to Sprouston followed, and it opened as a double track on 27 July 1849.
 Goods train operation seems to have started earlier.

 The line followed the southern bank of the River Tweed as far as Sprouston.
 It had been intended to reach Kelso, another two miles, but hostility from the Duke of Roxburghe prevented this for the time being, so Sprouston became the station for Kelso.